According to Epiphanius of Salamis in Panarion, there were several key features of the Nasaraeans:

 - They were similar to the Hemerobaptists and Ossaeans (Essenes)

 - They were located along the Jordan River, north of Galilee

 - They *did not* believe in fate or astrology (this may suggest Sadducee association, but is in contrast to Essenes and Elcesites)

-- Most importantly: They believed that the books of the Pentateuch (the first 5 books of the Old Testament) did not represent Moses’ teachings; rather, they believed these scriptures are incorrect, and that Moses handed down other, secret books, which the Nasaraeans claimed to possess.
-This is similar to a notion the Elcesites had, with their book that came down from heaven.
+- Most importantly: They believed that the books of the Pentateuch (the first 5 books of the [Greek] Old Testament) did not represent Moses’ teachings; rather, they believed these scriptures are incorrect, and that Moses handed down other, secret books, which the Nasaraeans claimed to possess.

 The Jewish influence within the Nasaraean community is undeniable.
 Yet even Epiphanius puzzled over how they could so staunchly reject Judaism’s primary scriptures, given their reverence for the prophets and their Jewish practices.

 But once more, I shall also pass by the sect’s strangeness and foolishness.
 I am content with the few words I have said, inserted here with my limited ability to oppose the error of the sect we have been discussing.

 Epiphanius recognized a clear contrast between the Nasar and Orthodox Judaism.
 The puzzling subtext which Epiphanius feigned traversal was how the Nasar could have come to such a conclusion that their implementation of Judaism was superior to that which had become Orthodox, particularly after the temple destruction in 70CE.
 One aspect of this alternate-Judaism was its claim of secret Mosaic literature which gave alternatives to increasingly problematic theological issues within Judaism, particularly as Roman influence increasingly impeded on Jewish liberties and religious practices around the turn of the millennium.